0x80/firestore-hooks/README.md

 want to mutate the same document with `set` or `update`.

-It is not called `Document`, because in web environments that is already the global HTML document type, and so IDEs tend to pick the wrong type for the automatic imports.
+It is not called `Document`, because in web environments that is already the global HTML document type, and so IDEs tend to pick the wrong type when automatically generating imports for you.

 ## Errors